NYTLAIT/Antarctica-Research-Stations/README.md

 - CSS

 # Dev Notes
-This project is not for production but rather my exploration.
+This project is not for production but rather my exploration in my interests and academics.
-Areas that have been explored include:
+Teachnical areas that have been explored include:
 - UI layout systems
 - filtering architecture with vite
 - long-term data schema design